NejRemeslnici/tailwind-sorter/README.md

 _This is what it looks like when Tailwind sorter is auto-run upon saving a changed template file in the RubyMine IDE:_
 <img src="img/tailwind_sorter_intro.gif" alt="Automatically ordering CSS classes upon file saving"></img>

-Please read the accompanying article on dev.to for more details, if interested.
+Please read the [accompanying post on dev.to](https://dev.to/nejremeslnici/tailwind-css-class-sorter-the-custom-way-35g5) for more details, if interested.

 ## Why?